prxcode/uidai-datathon-2026/README.md

-# UIDAI Datathon 2026 - Project ALI
+   # UIDAI Datathon 2026 - Project NeevDrishti

 **Aadhaar Lifecycle Intelligence (ALI)** - A comprehensive data analytics solution for identifying operational inefficiencies and service gaps in the Aadhaar ecosystem.